Large Language Models Could Be Rote Learners: Experiments

 \subsection{Experiment Setup}

 \textbf{Models}.
-We utilize API-based commercial LLMs, specifically gpt-4o-2024-08-06 (GPT)~\citep{openai2024hello} and qwen-max-2024-09-19 (Qwen)~\citep{qwen2, qwen2.5} for question reformulation by \modelname.
-Model evaluation is conducted on open-source LLMs due to limited budgets, and we experiment with three popular LLMs including Llama2-7B (Llama)~\citep{touvron2023llama}, Mistral-7B-v0.2 (Mistral)~\citep{jiang2023mistral}, and Vicuna-v1.5-7B (Vicuna)~\citep{zheng2023judging}.
-All the three LLMs are accessed from Huggingface and implemented with transformers library, we thus could obtain the log-probability of output token for fine-grained study.
-Throughout our tests, we use the default generation parameters and adopt greedy decoding to enhance reproducibility.
+We employ proprietary commercial LLMs for question reformulation in \modelname, \ie gpt-4o-2024-08-06(GPT)~\cite{openai2024hello}, qwen-max-2024-09-19(Qwen)~\cite{qwen2, qwen2.5}, deepseek-r1(Dpsk)~\cite{guo2025deepseek} and qwen3-max-2026-01-23(Qwen3)~\cite{yang2025qwen3}.
+For model evaluation, we utilize open-source LLMs to obtain token-level logits.
+Our experiments first focus on three widely adopted models: LlaMA2-7B (LlaMA)~\cite{touvron2023llama}, Mistral-7B-v0.2 (Mistral)~\cite{jiang2023mistral}, and Vicuna-v1.5-7B (Vicuna)~\cite{zheng2023judging} due to their reported data contamination evidence~\cite{sainz2023nlp, touvron2023llama} on MMLU.
+Then, we further extend the results to the latest larger models, such as LlaMA3.1-8B~\cite{grattafiori2024llama}, Qwen3-14B, and Qwen3-32B.
+These models are accessed from Hugging Face and implemented with the transformers library, allowing us to compute the log-probabilities of generated tokens for fine-grained analysis.
+All evaluations are conducted on a single NVIDIA A100 GPU with 40GB of memory.
+Default generation parameters are used, and greedy decoding is applied throughout to ensure reproducibility.

-\textbf{Benchmarks}.
-We evaluate LLM on the widely used MMLU~\citep{hendrycks2020measuring} benchmark.
-MMLU consists of 57 subjects from areas including STEM, humanities, social sciences, and others, enabling comprehensive evaluation of LLM capacity.
-As there are duplicated MCQs across different subjects, we eliminate them and obtain 14,006 MCQs as the test set.